 There is nothing like taking a bit of the beach home with you.
-As a California girl, myself I love to bring the ocean into the classroom to share with the children.
+As a California girl, myself I love to bring the ocean and science into the classroom to share with the children.

 I used to make wonderful wave bottles for used plastic water bottles, however, times being what they are businesses use much less plastic (great for our environment), but not when it comes to the durability of our kids projects.